-2. Before removing the spark plugs, first mark the location of the high voltage wires by cylinder numbers if they are not marked
+2. Before removing the spark plugs, first mark the location of the high tension wires by cylinder numbers, if they are not marked

-3. Pull the high voltage wire clamps off the spark plugs (photo).
+3. Pull the high-tension wire clamps off the spark plugs (photo).

 4. Using a spark plug wrench, unscrew each spark plug and remove them (photo).

-5. By the condition of the spark plugs, you can judge the condition of the engine.
+5. The condition of the spark plugs can be used to judge the condition of the engine.

-6. If the nose of the spark plug insulator is clean and white with no deposits, this indicates a weak mixture or too hot spark plug.
+6. If the nose of the spark plug insulator is clean and white, without deposits, this indicates a weak mixture or too hot spark plug.

-7. If the tip and nose of the insulator are covered with hard black deposits, then this indicates that the mixture is too rich.
-If the spark plug is black and oily, the engine is probably badly worn.
+7. If the tip and nose of the insulator are covered with hard black deposits, the mixture is too rich.
+If the plug is black and oily, the engine is probably badly worn.

-8. If the nose of the insulator is covered with light brown carbon deposits, the mixture is correct and the engine is in good condition.
+8. If the nose of the insulator is covered with a light brown deposit, the mixture is correct and the engine is in good condition.

-9. The gap of the spark plug is important: if it is too large or too small, the ignition spark size and efficiency will be small.
-The spark plug gap must be set according to Specifications at the beginning of this Section.
+9. The spark plug gap is important: if it is too large or too small, the spark size and efficiency will be poor.
+The spark plug gap should be set according to the data in Specifications at the beginning of this Section.

 10. To set the gap, measure it with a feeler gauge, and then bend the outer electrode of the spark plug to the desired gap.